 The moving on will not take place overnight, of course.
-After all, it's only been 23 years since the Berlin Wall was torn down and Germany was once again reunited after 28 years of intense separation.
+After all, it's only been a couple decades since the Berlin Wall was torn down and Germany was once again reunited after 28 years of intense separation.

 But Berlin IS nevertheless making some massive strides forward.

 Walk down any street in Berlin and you will see signs of construction.
 Julia says there has always been a lot of construction in Berlin – even back before the wars – but I see it as almost symbolic.
 Berlin is rebuilding and reinventing itself.

 This re-invention is thanks mostly to that younger generation I mentioned; the one that wants to remember and acknowledge Berlin's past, but that also want to move forward.

 Head over to the hip and alternative Kreuzberg neighborhood to get a taste of Berlin's young, creative side.
 Hit up a beach bar or perhaps an underground warehouse rave.
 Take in vibrant street art, have a picnic in Görlitzer Park, and maybe even stumble upon an impromptu dance party at a U-Bahn station on a weekend night.

 Visit these parts of Berlin, and you will realize that Berlin is much more than its past.

 I still haven't quite found the right words to describe Berlin.
 Maybe the right words don't even exist – or at least don't exist yet.